ramo-dev/Hazel/README.md

    ```

 5.License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [lICENCE](#LICENCE). file for details.